Technical Studies Reference

 To display the midpoint of the High and Low Subgraph lines, go to the Subgraphs tab of the Study Settings window for the Daily OHLC study.

-Set Draw Style for the HL Avg (Average) Subgraph to Dash or whatever Draw Style that you require to use.
+Set Draw Style for the HL Avg (Average) Subgraph to a visible draw style like Dash or whatever Draw Style that you require to use.
 Set the Subgraph Color as you require.
 Close the Study Settings window and the Chart Studies window and you will now see the midpoint of the High and Low displayed.

 Displaying Range of Daily High to Low